 Technology has come a long way, and it’ll only continue driving forward as time goes on (pun intended).
 And although new driver-assist mechanisms can help prevent collisions and make getting around a little easier, they don’t replace safe driving habits — and blaming a fender-bender on one of your vehicle’s safety features might not go over too well with your mechanic or your insurance company.
 At the end of the day, you're responsible for your own actions, so don't rely too heavily on these technologies to do the driving for you.

-Thinking of upgrading to a new vehicle with drive-assist features?
-If you need some help picking a winner once you’ve narrowed it down to a few favourites, ask your group’s broker to help you compare the cost of car insurance for your top picks.
+Thinking of upgrading to a new vehicle with more up-to-date drive-assist features?
+If you need some help picking a winner once you’ve narrowed it down to a few favourites, your group’s licensed broker can help you compare the cost of car insurance for your top picks.
 You’ll be driving off the lot with your new ride in no time.